Ralph M. Stockton, Jr. Distinguished Scholar and Associate Professor of Law

 Weidemaier is an Associate Professor of Law at

 the University of North Carolina at Chapel Hill.
-His research focuses on the
+His teaching and research interests involve the

 intersection between contracts and dispute resolution in domestic and

-arbitration contracts.
+international settings.
+Recent research explores the design and evolution of international financial contracts, the resolution of sovereign debt disputes, and the use of arbitration in commercial, consumer, and employment settings.
+He blogs about these subjects on Credit Slips.
 Representative publications are available for download on the Social Science Research Network and the Berkeley Electronic Press.
 At UNC, Weidemaier teaches Contracts, Commercial Arbitration, Complex Civil Litigation, Advanced Litigation Practice, and Foundations of US Common Law.

 Show All Publications